-50 51 more common progressive payouts based on the amounts wagered.
 "Publicly traded corporation."
-A person, other than an
+A person, other than an individual, that:

-'''

-1

-(1) has a class or series of securities registered under

-the Securities Exchange Act of 1934 (48 Stat.
-881, 15 U.S.C.

-2

-3

-§ 78a et seq.);

-4

-(2) is a registered management company under the

-5

-Investment Company Act of 1940; or

-6

-(3) is subject to the reporting obligations imposed by

-7

-section 15(d) of the Securities Exchange Act of 1934 by

-8

-reason of having filed a registration statement that has

-9

-become effective under the Securities Act of 1933 (48 Stat.
+- (1) has a class or series of securities registered under the Securities Exchange Act of 1934 (48 Stat.
+881, 15 U.S.C. § 78a et seq.); - (2) is a registered management company under the Investment Company Act of 1940; or - (3) is subject to the reporting obligations imposed by section 15(d) of the Securities Exchange Act of 1934 by reason of having filed a registration statement that has become effective under the Securities Act of 1933 (48 Stat.
 74, 15 U.S.C. § 77a et seq.).

-10

-11

 "Redemption terminal."
-The collective hardware, software,

-12

-communications technology and other ancillary equipment used to

-facilitate the payment of cash or a cash equivalent to a player
+The collective hardware, software, communications technology and other ancillary equipment used to facilitate the payment of cash or a cash equivalent to a player as a result of playing a video gaming terminal.

-13

-as a result of playing a video gaming terminal.

-14

-15

 "Security."
-As defined in the act of December 5, 1972

-(P.L.1280, No.284), known as the Pennsylvania Securities Act of
+As defined in the act of December 5, 1972 (P.L.1280, No.284), known as the Pennsylvania Securities Act of 1972.

-16

-1972.

-17

 "Slot machine."
 As defined in section 1103.

-18

 "State Treasurer."
 The State Treasurer of the Commonwealth.

-19

-20
+"Subsidiary."
+As defined in section 1103.
 "Supplier."
-A person that sells, leases, offers or otherwise

-provides, distributes or services any video gaming terminal,

-21

-redemption terminal or associated equipment to a terminal

-22

-23

-operator licensee for use or play in this Commonwealth.
+A person that sells, leases, offers or otherwise provides, distributes or services any video gaming terminal, redemption terminal or associated equipment to a terminal operator licensee for use or play in this Commonwealth.

 "Supplier license."
-A license issued by the board

-24

-authorizing a supplier to provide products or services related

-25

-to video gaming terminals, redemption terminals or associated

-26

-equipment to terminal operator licensees for use in this
+A license issued by the board authorizing a supplier to provide products or services related to video gaming terminals, redemption terminals or associated equipment to terminal operator licensees for use in this Commonwealth for the conduct of video gaming.

-27

-28

-Commonwealth for video gaming.

-29

 "Supplier licensee."
 A person that holds a supplier license.
 "Terminal operator."
-A person that owns, services or

-30

-31

-maintains video gaming terminals for placement and operation in
+A person that owns, services or maintains video gaming terminals for placement and operation on the premises of an establishment licensee.

-32

-an establishment licensee.

 "Terminal operator license."
-A license issued by the board

-33

-authorizing a terminal operator to place and operate video

-34

-gaming terminals in an establishment licensee's premises

-35

-36

-pursuant to this part and the rules and regulations promulgated
+A license issued by the board authorizing a terminal operator to place and operate video gaming terminals in an establishment licensee's premises pursuant to this part and the rules and regulations promulgated under this part.

-37

-under this part.

-38

 "Terminal operator licensee."
-A person that holds a terminal
+A person that holds a terminal operator license.

-39

-operator license.

 "Terminal placement agreement."
-The formal written agreement

-40

-or contract between a terminal operator applicant or licensee

-41

-and an establishment applicant or licensee that establishes the

-42

-terms and conditions regarding the conduct of video gaming.
+The formal written agreement or contract between an applicant for a terminal operator license or terminal operator licensee and an applicant for an establishment license or establishment licensee that establishes the terms and conditions regarding the conduct of video gaming.

-43

-44

 "Truck stop establishment."
 A premises that:

-(1) Is equipped with diesel islands used for fueling

-45

-commercial motor vehicles.

-46

-(2) Has sold on average 50,000 gallons of diesel or

-47

-biodiesel fuel each month for the previous 12 months or is

-48

-49

-projected to sell an average of 50,000 gallons of diesel or

-biodiesel fuel each month for the next 12 months.

-50

-'''

-(3) Has parking spaces dedicated for commercial motor
+- Is equipped with diesel islands used for fueling commercial motor vehicles. - (2) Has sold on average 50,000 gallons of diesel or biodiesel fuel each month for the previous 12 months or is projected to sell an average of 50,000 gallons of diesel or biodiesel fuel each month for the next 12 months. - Has at least 20 parking spaces dedicated for commercial motor vehicles. - (4)Has a convenience store. - Is situated on a parcel of land of not less than three acres that the truck stop establishment owns or leases. - Is not located on any property owned by the Pennsylvania Turnpike.